jclarke98/SL_ASD/README.md

-# Audiovisual Speaker Diarisation in Egocentric Settings
+# Face-Voice Association for Audiovisual Active Speaker Detection in Egocentric Recordings

-This repository implements a pipeline for audiovisual speaker diarisation in egocentric video.
-It identifies and segments utterances by visible speakers through joint face and voice embedding extraction, followed by model training for speaker attribution.
+This repository implements a pipeline for audiovisual active speaker detection in egocentric recordings, based on the paper Face-Voice Association for Audiovisual Active Speaker Detection in Egocentric Recordings accepted to EUSIPCO 2025.

 ---